n3d1117/website/content/blog/wildfly-docker-timescale/index.md

 ## Introduction

 {{< note variant="info" >}}
-In this post I will show you how to create a Wildfly docker image with full support for the popular time-series database [TimescaleDB](https://www.timescale.com), and how to easily combine the two using Docker Compose.
+In this post, I will guide you through the process of creating a [Wildfly](https://www.wildfly.org) Docker image with complete support for the popular time-series database, [TimescaleDB](https://www.timescale.com), and how to easily combine the two using Docker Compose.
 {{< /note >}}

 ## Wildfly docker image